Daniel Victor: Other work

 Victor has produced and recorded albums for other artists, including the City and Colour album Sometimes, and keyboard parts on the Ours album Mercy.

 In 2010, he contributed guest vocals to the single "This Time" on the JDiggz Mixtape The Xperiment.
 The video reached #1 on the Much Music Countdown and garnered four video nominations, winning the Much Music Video Award for Best Independent Video of the Year (2011).

 In 2012, Victor parted ways with his record label MapleMusic Recordings to focus on his own label.
 On October 30, 2012, he released an album under the name Black Ribbons, entitled Neuromancer.
 The 12-song project was written and recorded in 2008 and uses heavy synth-pop and noir 1980s influences.
 Victor also produced and recorded the debut album from Vancouver artist Bed of Stars, released on Victor's Ocean Records label on June 11, 2013.

 In November 2012, Victor collaborated with Juno-nominated Canadian rapper D-Sisive on the track "Don't Turn the Lights Out".
 It peaked at #20 on Much Music's Countdown (Canada) in 2013.

-In the fall of 2013, Victor launched an internet radio station called Loveless Radio.